Ask a doctor about a prescription for ZOLPIDEM STADA 10 mg FILM-COATED TABLETS

 In cases of overdose involving zolpidem alone or with other central nervous system depressants (including alcohol), cases have been reported ranging from altered consciousness to coma and more severe symptoms, including death.

-In moderate cases, symptoms include: drowsiness, mental confusion, and a feeling of fatigue, exhaustion (lethargy).
-In more severe cases, symptoms may include: loss of coordination in movement (ataxia), decreased muscle tone (hypotonia), low blood pressure (hypotension), respiratory depression, cases of impaired consciousness up to coma, and more severe symptoms including a fatal outcome.
+In moderate cases, symptoms include: drowsiness, mental confusion, and feeling of fatigue, exhaustion (lethargy).
+In more severe cases, symptoms may include lack of coordination in movement (ataxia), decreased muscle tone (hypotonia), low blood pressure (hypotension), respiratory depression, cases of decreased consciousness up to coma, and more severe symptoms, including a fatal outcome.

 If you interrupt treatment with Zolpidem Stada

-Abruptly stopping treatment may produce withdrawal syndrome, which manifests as headache or muscle pain, anxiety, tension, restlessness, confusion, and irritability (see section “Warnings and precautions”).
+Abrupt interruption of treatment may cause withdrawal syndrome, which manifests as headache or muscle pain, anxiety, tension, restlessness, confusion, and irritability (see section "Warnings and precautions").

-Most patients tolerate zolpidem well, but some, especially at the beginning of treatment, may feel a bit tired or drowsy during the day.
+Most patients tolerate zolpidem well, but some, especially at the beginning of treatment, may feel somewhat tired or drowsy during the day.

-The following criterion has been used to classify the frequency of adverse reactions:
+The following criterion has been used for the classification of the frequency of adverse reactions:

 Very common: may affect more than 1 in 10 patients